A New Look at the Position Operator in Quantum Theory: Status of the position operator in quantum theory

 The above approach is in the spirit of Klein's Erlangen program in mathematics.
 However, as we argue in Refs. \cite{symm1401,DS}, quantum theory should not be based on classical space-time background.
 The notion of space-time background contradicts the basic principle of physics that a definition of a physical quantity is a description of how this quantity should be measured.
 Indeed one cannot measure coordinates of a manifold which exists only in our imagination.

-As we argue in Refs. \cite{symm1401,DS} and other publications, the approach should be opposite.
+As we argue in Refs. \cite{symm1401,DS} and other publications, the approach should be the opposite.
 Each system is described by a set of independent operators.
 By definition, the rules how these operators commute with each other define the symmetry algebra.
 In particular, {\it by definition}, Poincare symmetry on quantum level means that the operators commute according to Eq. (\ref{PCR}).
 This definition does not involve Minkowski space at all.
 Such a definition of symmetry on quantum level is in the spirit of Dirac's paper \cite{Dir}.

 The fact that an elementary particle in quantum theory is described by an IR of the symmetry algebra can be treated as a definition of the elementary particle.
 In Poincare invariant theory the IRs can be implemented in a space of functions $\chi({\bf p})$ such that $\int |\chi({\bf p})|^2d^3{\bf p}<\infty$ (see Sec. \ref{momentum}).
 In this representation the momentum operator ${\bf P}$ is defined {\it unambiguously} and is simply the operator of multiplication by ${\bf p}$.
 A standard {\it assumption} is that the position operator in this representation is $i\hbar \partial/\partial {\bf p}$.

-As explained in textbooks on quantum mechanics (see e.g. Ref. \cite{LLIII} and Sec. \ref{classical}), semiclassical approximation cannot be valid in situations when the momentum is rather small.
-Consider first a one-dimensional case.
-If the value of the $x$ component of the momentum $p_x$ is rather large, the definition of the coordinate operator $x=i\hbar \partial/\partial p_x$ can be justified but this definition does not have a physical meaning in situations when $p_x$ is small.

-Consider now the three-dimensional case.
-If all the components $p_j$ ($j=1,2,3$) are rather large then there are situations when all the operators $i\hbar \partial/\partial p_j$ are semiclassical.
-A semiclassical wave function $\chi({\bf p})$ in momentum space should describe a narrow distribution around the mean value ${\bf p}_0$.
-Suppose now that the coordinate axes are chosen such ${\bf p}_0$ is directed along the $z$ axis.
-Then in view of the above remarks the operators $i\hbar \partial/\partial p_j$ cannot be physical for $j=1,2$, i.e. in directions perpendicular to the particle momentum.
-Hence the standard definition of all the components of the position operator can be physical only for special choices of the coordinate axes and there exist choices when the definition is not physical.
-The situation when a definition of an operator is physical or not depending on the choice of the coordinate axes is not acceptable and hence standard definition of the position operator is not physical.
+However, as argued above, this assumption is not consistent.